BugenZhao/Simulator/README.md

 memory.dump(at: 0...0x80)         // dump the memory content
 ```

-Here's an example of the CC register, where `ru` will represent `cc` itself when the closure is called.
+I also create [*UnitManager*](Sources/SimulatorLib/Units/Static/StaticUnitManager.swift) class, which manages a set of units in a machine and includes several factory methods.
+To add a unit into the system, simply call `addSomeUnit()` method by **representing the logic code as `@escaping` closures**, which provides quite a powerful generalization for *SimulatorLib*.
+Here's an example of the CC register, where `w` is a set of wires, and `ru` will represent `cc` itself when the closure is called by the manager.

 ```swift
 cc = um.addRegisterUnit(